 • Ammeter

 The gauges were mounted in a line across the dashboard directly behind the steering wheel.
-SMITHS gauges for classic Aston Martin cars are still available today, built in accordance with the original designs and drawings.
+Smiths gauges for classic Aston Martin cars are still available today, built in accordance with the original designs and drawings.

 Aston Martin DBS Movie Stardom